 Secondary education in Cyprus

-In upper secondary school (lyceum), students in the first year follow a standard curriculum, choosing two immersion subjects that belong to one of the four groups of orientation courses.
-In this way, they choose the orientation group, leading them to the related course of study in the second and third classes.
+In the first year of upper secondary school (lyceum), students follow a standard curriculum and choose two immersion subjects from four groups of orientation courses.
+This choice leads them to their chosen course of study in the second and third grades.